ca-santiago/lower-task/readme.md

 Make sure to set the correct env variables on the `docker-compose.dev.yml` file. see `backend/.env.example`.
 The file storage vars can be your AWS credentials.
 By default those vars are set wiht the local minio cluster.

-FILE_STORA_ENDPOINT should be 127.17.0.1. localhost wont work because of the docker virtual network and signedurl generation.
+FILE_STORA_ENDPOINT should be your machine API address, the default one in docker-compode.dev.yml file is mine.
+Make sure to put http.
+Localhost wont work because of the docker virtual network and signedurl generation.

 **Client App**
 Disable for now.
 Run it by runing: